jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 | Radio New Zealand Limited |  |  |  |  | ✓ |
 | Television New Zealand Limited | ✓ | ✓ | ✓ | ✓ | ✓ |

-## Schedule 3 — Application of Crown Entities Act 2004 to school boards of trustees
+## Schedule 3 — Application of Crown Entities Act 2004 to school boards

 | Section | Brief description |
 | --- | --- |